vividf/CalibrationTools/calibrators/marker_radar_lidar_calibrator/README.md

 The package `marker_radar_lidar_calibrator` performs extrinsic calibration between radar and 3d lidar sensors used in autonomous driving and robotics.

-Currently, the calibrator only supports radars whose detection interface includes distance and azimuth angle, but do not offer elevation angle.
-For example, ARS408 radars can be calibrated with this tool.
+The calibrator supports radars whose detection interface includes distance, azimuth angle, and elevation angle, such as the ARS548.
+It also supports radars that provide distance and azimuth angle but lack elevation angle capability, such as the ARS408.

 Also, note that the 3d lidar should have a high enough resolution to present several returns on the [radar reflector](#radar-reflector) (calibration target).

 ## Inner-workings / Algorithms

 The calibrator computes the center of the reflectors from the pointcloud and pairs them to the radar objects/tracks.
-Afterwards, both an SVD-based and a yaw-only rotation estimation algorithm are applied to these matched points to estimate the rigid transformation between sensors.
+Afterward, estimation algorithms are applied to these matched points to estimate the rigid transformation between sensors.

-Due to the complexity of the problem, the process in split in the following steps: constructing a background model, extracting the foreground to detect reflectors, matching and filtering the lidar and radar detections, and estimating the rigid transformation between the radar and lidar sensors.
+Due to the complexity of the problem, the process is split into the following steps: constructing a background model, extracting the foreground to detect reflectors, matching and filtering the lidar and radar detections, and estimating the rigid transformation between the radar and lidar sensors.

-In what follows, we proceed to explain each step, making a point to put emphasis on the parts that the user must take into consideration to use phis package effectively.
+In what follows, we proceed to explain each step, making a point to put emphasis on the parts that the user must take into consideration to use this package effectively.

 \*Note: although the radar can provide either detections and/or objects/tracks, we treat them as points in this package, and as such may refer to the radar pointcloud when needed.

 ### Step 1: Background model construction

-Detecting corner reflectors in an unknown environment, without imposing impractical restrictions on the reflectors themselves, the operators, or the environment, it a challenging problem.
+Detecting corner reflectors in an unknown environment, without imposing impractical restrictions on the reflectors themselves, the operators, or the environment, is a challenging problem.
 From the perspective of the lidar, radar reflectors may be confused with the floor or other metallic objects, and from the radar's perspective, although corner reflectors are detected by the sensor (the user must confirm it themselves before attempting to use this tool!), other objects are also detected, with no practical way to tell them apart most of the time.

-For these reasons, we avoid addressing the full problem an instead leverage the use of background models.
+For these reasons, we avoid addressing the full problem and instead leverage the use of background models.
 To do this, the user must first present the sensors an environment with no radar reflectors nor any dynamic objects (mostly persons) in the space that is to be used for calibration.
 The tool will collect data for a set period of time or until there is no new information.
 For each modality, this data is then turned into voxels, marking the space of each occupied voxel as `background` in the following steps.

 ### Step 2: Foreground extraction and reflector detection